Who does CRMWA supply water to?

 Does CRMWA supply groundwater in addition to water from Lake Meredith?

 Yes, since late 2001, CRMWA has been blending Lake Meredith water with groundwater from the John C. Williams wellfield.
 This wellfield was developed to improve water quality and also provide an additional source of water.
 Since its development, CRMWA has acquired additional water rights becoming the largest owner of groundwater in the State of Texas.
-If the Lake continues to decline, this water and its development will become increasingly important.
+In the last few years, CRWMA has supplied 100% groundwater due to the decline in Lake Meredith.

 How long will this groundwater last?